Introduction

 There are 3 brands under Expedia Group, Expedia, hotel.com and Vrbo.

-I took part in designing atomic, molecules, organism and page template and accessibility test for brand Expedia.
+I took part in designing atomic, molecules, modules and page template, with accessibility test.

-I also enhanced the design system by resolving issues to meed specific business need after it was launched.
+I also enhanced the design system by resolving issues for travel partners to meed specific business need after it was launched.

-Some modules I designed to meet in business need
+Some modules I designed for marketing team to meet b2b business need.

 Desktop and mobile